Best cheap true-wireless earbuds in 2021: Top AirPods alternatives for $100 or less

 If you're like me, you may have poked around Amazon looking for cheap wireless earbuds in place of Apple's AirPods, which start at around $120 and jump to around $160 if you want a wireless charging case.
 Meanwhile, the AirPods Pro, which add active noise canceling, cost around $200 (read our in-depth review of the AirPods Pro).
 However, there are plenty of bargain wireless earphones out there with high ratings that work with iPhones, Android phones and everything in between.
 The question is, which of these earbuds are actually any good?

 In the past, a lot of discount AirPod Pro or AirPod clones, including sports earbuds, noise-canceling earbuds and other wireless Bluetooth earbuds, didn't deliver particularly good sound for music listening.
 Nor were they all that great for making calls.
-But an increasing number of wireless headphone models beat the "meh" cheap AirPods alternatives classification, and a few are actually quite decent true-wireless headphones.
-They have surprisingly sound performance (for their low price anyway), filter out background noise during calls, can pair with Android or Apple devices, have good battery life, offer touch controls and more.
+But an increasing number of wireless headphone models beat the "meh" cheap AirPods wireless earbud alternatives classification, and a few are actually quite decent true-wireless headphones.
+These cheap wireless earbuds have surprising sound performance (for their low price anyway), filter out background noise during calls, can pair with Android or Apple devices, have good battery life, offer touch controls and more.

 Read more: Best open wireless earbuds that aren't AirPods

 Here's a look at the best AirPod alternatives among the current crop of budget true wireless earphones I've tested: All are under $100, several cost less than $50, and all are truly wireless.
 Equipped with Bluetooth 5.0 or higher, they also all maintain solid wireless audio connections with minimal Bluetooth audio-pairing hiccups.
-They also worked well for making phone calls, and, in some cases, really well.
+These options for the best budget wireless earbuds also worked well for making phone calls, and, in some cases, really well.
 I've also included info on battery life, as well as how water-resistant they are in case you're interested in using these for running or gym use.
 I'll update this "cheap" true wireless 'bud list as new affordable earphones are released.

 Read more: Best noise-canceling true-wireless earbuds of 2021

 Edifier has a few different new true-wireless earbuds and most, including the TWS 330NB, are very good values.
-While the TWS 330NB buds are missing a sensor that automatically pauses your music when you take them out of your ears, they feature good sound quality for the money, decent active noise canceling with a transparency mode, and solid voice calling (they have three microphones in each bud for noise canceling and noise reduction during calls).
+While the TWS 330NB buds are missing a sensor that automatically pauses your music when you take them out of your ears, this true wireless earbud features very good sound quality for the money, decent active noise canceling with a transparency mode, and solid voice calling (they have three microphones in each bud for noise canceling and noise reduction during calls).

 They fit my ears well -- they're essentially AirPods Pro clones -- and while the touch controls are a little limited, they are programmable using the Edifier Connect app for iOS and Android (you can also set the level of touch sensitivity).
-They have an IP54 rating, which means they're splash- and dust-proof, and battery life is rated at four hours with noise canceling on and five hours with it off (at moderate volume levels).
+These budget wireless earbuds have an IP54 rating, which means they're splash- and dust-proof, and battery life is rated at four hours with noise canceling on and five hours with it off (at moderate volume levels).
 That's only OK, but you do get an additional two charges in the charging case.

 TCL is known for its high-quality, high-value Roku-powered TVs, but has moved into the headphones arena in the last few years.
-I wasn't too impressed with its earlier models, but its latest Moveaudio S600 delivers excellent sound and good active noise canceling along with decent battery life (up to 6.2 hours with noise canceling on and eight hours with it off, with three extra charges from the charging case).
-I found that headset performance for voice calls is decent, but not quite up to the level of the AirPods Pro.
+I wasn't too impressed with its earlier models, but its latest wireless earbud Moveaudio S600 delivers excellent sound and good active noise canceling along with decent battery life (up to 6.2 hours with noise canceling on and eight hours with it off, with three extra charges from the charging case).
+I found that headset performance for voice calls is decent, but not quite up to the level of the AirPods Pro Apple device.
 The charging case does offer wireless charging.

-These are slightly more geared toward Android users -- TCL makes budget Android phones after all -- and feature Google Fast Pair.
+These budget earbuds are slightly more geared toward Android users -- TCL makes budget Android phones after all -- and feature Google Fast Pair.
 That said, they work fine with iPhones and TCL's companion app is available for iOS and Android (you can customize the sound and touch controls in the app).
 The earbuds support the AAC audio codec but not aptX.

 These automatically pause your music when you pull the earbuds out of your ears and they're IP54 splash- and dust-proof.
 The stems are a little long, but the earbuds fit me comfortably and I got a tight seal using the largest ear tips.
 The S600 is available in three color options.

+I was a fan of the original Earfun Free buds and now there's an upgraded version called the Earfun Free 2.
+They're not a huge upgrade but like the originals, they fit my ears well and deliver decent bang for the buck with strong sound -- it has just a touch of treble and bass boost (there's plenty of bass) -- and extra features such as wireless charging.

+Battery life is rated at up to seven hours at moderate volume levels and these buds are fully waterproof with an IPX7 rating.
+These are equipped with Bluetooth 5.2 and use Qualcomm's QCC3040 chip that includes support for Qualcomm's aptX audio codec if you're using an aptX-enabled device (certain Android smartphones support aptX).

 Some of Tribit's 2020 true wireless earbuds were decent for the money, but none of them truly stood out from the pack.
 Its Flybuds C1, however, are top-notch as far as inexpensive true wireless go.
-Not only do they sound very good for their modest price, with good clarity and strong, punchy bass, but their voice-calling performance is good.
+Not only do these sound very good for their modest price, with good clarity and strong, punchy bass, but their voice-calling performance is good.
 The earbuds have two microphones each and a sidetone feature that allows you to hear your voice in the 'buds when making a call.

 They also have strong battery life (12 hours at 50% volume) and 30-meter range with Bluetooth 5.2 connectivity.
 They use Qualcomm's QCC3040 chip, which includes aptX audio streaming for compatible devices such as Samsung's Galaxy phones.

-While they don't have active noise canceling like the AirPods Pro, if you get a tight seal, which is crucial for optimizing sound quality, they do a good job of passively sealing out a lot of ambient noise.
+While they don't have active noise canceling like the AirPods Pro, if you get a tight seal, they do a good job of passively sealing out a lot of ambient noise.
 They're IPX4 water-resistant (splash-proof) and have a compact matte-black charging case with USB-C charging.
 I also liked how they have tiny physical buttons on their stems that work well for controlling playback and volume.

 Google's Pixel Buds A-Series are kind of unusual, in that they're new but not exactly an upgrade.
 They look and sound similar to last year's Pixel Buds 2, which debuted at $179 but are now selling for less.
 However, instead of adding new features -- like active noise canceling -- they've actually lost a few.
 Why?
 They only cost $100: The "A" stands for affordability.
 That new lower price is the real story here and what makes these a bonafide true-wireless value, particularly for Android users.
 They're splash-proof with an IPX4 rating.
 Read our Pixel Buds A-Series review.